 PCP-127, Lab 2, will be delivered in the lab setting using an interactive, student centered blend of skills stations, simulated emergency scenario practice and group discussion.
-Lab 2 is a continuation of Lab 1 and therefore, in lab 2, students will have continued opportunity to put into practice the knowledge and skills to which they were introduced during the classroom lectures and lab support classes (Lab skills 2 & Lab Theory).
+Lab 2 is a continuation of Lab 1 and therefore, in Lab 2, students will have continued opportunity to put into practice the knowledge and skills to which they were introduced during the classroom lectures and lab support classes.

-Specific topics include: Scenario structure and etiquette review, gastrointestinal, renal, & urologic complaints, shock management, toxicologic emergencies, soft tissue and burn injuries, head injuries, obstetric emergencies and childbirth, thoracic injuries, and musculoskeletal injuries
+Specific topics include Scenario structure and etiquette review, gastrointestinal, renal, & urologic complaints, shock management, toxicologic emergencies, soft tissue and burn injuries, head injuries, obstetric emergencies and childbirth, thoracic injuries, and musculoskeletal injuries